neojxuan/PhishIntention/README.md

 ## Miscellaneous
  - :exclamation::exclamation: Unfortunetaly, Git LFS has bandwidth limit every month, so if you meet the following error "pickle.UnpicklingError: invalid load key 'v'".
-You can try to download the models directly from [here](https://drive.google.com/drive/folders/1XGiLfIeSHwoeoXEpMXhMR4M2tkj3pErJ?usp=sharing): And then move the models to your PhishIntention package.
+You can try to download the models directly from [here](https://drive.google.com/drive/folders/1XGiLfIeSHwoeoXEpMXhMR4M2tkj3pErJ?usp=sharing): And then move the models to your **PhishIntention package**.
 Make sure that it follows this structure:
 ```
 Under phishintention/phishintention/src